iandreariley/pisa_visualization/README.md

 done it sooner; it was an easy fix.
 I also changed the selection function so that it updates the selectedIndex of the dropdown menu to reflect the current curve per Julia's email.

+#### Third Iteration:
+###### Display Changes
+The Udacity reviewer pointed out a couple of ways to make the display more user
+friendly:
+* The page now hides the "Previous" and "Next" buttons when they become irrelevant.
+For example, the last slide no longer shows a "Next" button because there is no following slide.
+This was a good point as it can confuse the reader.
+* The display is now shorter.
+I have a large screen at home, and I had created the display so that it filled my screen entirely.
+Obviously, this means the display was too large for smaller screens.
+It should now fit onto most screens.

+In the midst of making these changes, I noticed a few display issues of my own and made the following updates accordingly:
+* Some of the text quoted numbers that did not correspond to the chart, which had the correct data.
+The text has been changed to reflect what is on the chart.
+* The default behavior of the final chart is different.
+Previously, when a user used the mouse to "deselect" a currently selected line in the last slide, the info panel was cleared and the line deselected, but the country name remained in the dropdown menu.
+I didn't like the incongruity, nor the fact that the chart was left devoid of information.
+The final slide now defaults to the mean line if no other line is selected.
+The final slide also loads with the mean line selected.
+* The "range" field of the info panel now has a parenthetical statement that translates the score range into years of schooling as well as displaying the raw range of scores.

+###### Code Format
+Per the reviewer's recommendation, I've moved the javascript out of index.html and into a js folder, and reference them from index.html.

 ### Troubles